AlexLarra/internator/README.md

 # Internator

 Internator is a Ruby-based CLI tool that automates iterative pull request improvements using OpenAI's Codex.
-It cycles through objectives, makes incremental changes, commits via your shell functions, and optionally waits between iterations.
+It cycles through objectives, makes incremental changes, automatically commits and pushes each update, and optionally waits between iterations.

  ## Requirements